Voice messages are annoying… so I made them better

 An obvious approach is leveraging AI for quick summaries.
 However, this doesn’t come without it’s challenges.
 To maintain end-to-end encryption, all data must remain on the device, meaning the AI needs to run locally.
 This requires significant storage and processing power, which not every phone can support.

-But the biggest problem is: users simply DO NOT trust Meta with their data.
+But the biggest problem is: users simply do not trust Meta with their data.
 As a result many might not even use the feature at all.
 That’s where the next solution comes into play ...

 An obvious approach is leveraging AI for quick summaries.
 However, this doesn’t come without it’s challenges.
 To maintain end-to-end encryption, all data must remain on the device, meaning the AI needs to run locally.
 This requires significant storage and processing power, which not every phone can support.

-But the biggest problem is: users simply DO NOT trust Meta with their data.
+But the biggest problem is: users simply do not trust Meta with their data.
 As a result many might not even use the feature at all.
 That’s where the next solution comes into play ...

 Solutions